LuciM7/TechTest/README.md

 ## Installation

-To install the project, run npm install
+To install the project, run: npm install

 ## Run tests